hpi-swa-teaching/ChangesBrowser/README.md

 ChangesReloaded is a project developed in context of SWT 2020 based on the Changes Browser project from 2017.
 It is supposed to simplify the old tool.

 ## Installation
 In order to use our tool, you have to install it in your squeak image.
-You can either do that by using the Git Browser or by using the Monticello Browser.
+You can either do that by using the Git Browser or by using Monticello.

 ### Git Browser
 - Open the Git Browser in your squeak image (`Tools>Git Browser` or `Apps>Git Browser`).